GMP Standard Operating Procedures (SOP)

 Laboratory Results Out of Specification Investigation

-The Out-of-Specification test result is one that lies outside the specifications to which it is required to conform.
+The Out-of-Specification test result lies outside the specifications to which it must conform.

 Laboratory Testing for Raw Materials

-– The testing of Raw Materials provides assurance that quality materials are used in Production.
+– The testing of raw materials assures that quality materials are used in production.

 – Proper documentation of all testing and testing procedures allows traceability and regulatory requirements to be met.